AmzadT/AmzadT/README.md

 ### :woman_technologist: About Me :

 ### Hi there 👋
-* 👂 My name is Rahim Ansari,
+* 👂 My name is Amzad Hussain,
 * 🌱 I’m currently learning _Full Stack Software Development_ from _Masai School_,
 * 🤝 Collaborating on projects with other developers,
 * 💬 Ask me about software development,